 The Sony A8H has excellent gray uniformity, although this can vary between units.
 There's almost no visible dirty screen effect, which is great for watching sports or scenes with a lot of uniform colors.
 Uniformity is even better in darker scenes.
 We didn't notice any horizontal or vertical banding like on some other OLEDs, although this may occur with more extensive use over time.

 The Sony A8H's viewing angles are excellent, making it suitable for large rooms and wide seating arrangements.
 However, there's still some color shift at moderate viewing angles.

-OLED panels can turn the pixels off completely, resulting in perfect black uniformity.
+OLED panels can turn individual pixels off completely, resulting in perfect black uniformity.
 The deviation is caused by the camera.

 After calibration, the color accuracy is exceptional.
 Gamma, color temperature, and white balance are all nearly perfect.
-Color accuracy has improved a bit, but there are still some issues with the color blue.
+Color accuracy has improved, but there are still some issues with the color blue.

 You can see our recommended settings here.

-Upscaling of 480p content such as DVDs looks good and there are no upscaling artifacts.
+Upscaling of 480p content like DVDs looks good, and there are no upscaling artifacts.

 Native 4k content is displayed perfectly.
-We didn't see any signs of the issue that the A8G had with text rendering when using the TV as a PC monitor.
+We didn't see any signs of the issue that the Sony A8G OLED had with text rendering when using the TV as a PC monitor.